Skip to main content

 labelSpecifies how the measure will appear in the Ready-to-explore Dataset

-typeSpecifies the data type you want to apply to the dimension.
-Possible values: 'number', 'date', 'datetime'
+typeSpecifies the data type of the measure.
+Possible values: 'text', 'number', 'date', 'datetime', 'truefalse'

 descriptionDescribes the semantic of the measure